-What are the 7 Types of Digital Marketing?
+From SEO to Social Media: What Are the 8 Types of Digital Marketing?

-In the past decade, digital marketing has become a vital component in organizations' overall marketing strategy.
+In the past decade, digital marketing has become a vital component in an organization's overall marketing strategy.
 It allows companies to tailor messages to reach a specific audience, making it possible to market directly to people who are likely to be interested in their product.

-Dr. Jessica Rogers, associate dean of marketing programs, said the two disciplines serve to connect with distinct groups of consumers. “… Traditional media is a great way to reach a broad consumer base, whereas digital media has the ability to reach very specific audiences,” she said “A key point is that depending on the target audience, some channels are more effective than others.”
+According to Rogers, the two disciplines serve to connect with distinct groups of consumers.
+“Traditional media is a great way to reach a broad consumer base, whereas digital media has the ability to reach very specific audiences,” she said.
+“A key point is that depending on the target audience, some channels are more effective than others.”

-Types of Digital Marketing
+What Are the 8 Types of Digital Marketing?

 Rogers talked about some of the most popular types of digital marketing, providing a brief overview of each: